MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_07-Manage_Azure_Storage.md

     > **Note**: You can see an error when you change the authentication method (the error is *"You do not have permissions to list the data using your user account with Azure AD"*).
 It is expected.

-    > **Note**: At this point, you do not have permissions to change the Authentication method.
+    > **Note**: At this point, you do not have permission to change the Authentication method.

 1. On the **az104-07-container** blade, click **Access Control (IAM)**.